-This fall, students will be able to sign up for trips online.
-Registration for the following week's trips will go live each Monday on a first-come, first served basis.
+Students can sign up for trips online, with registration for the following week's trips going live each Monday on a first-come, first served basis.
 Students can also sign up for the waiting list for trips that have reached capacity.

 Become a facilitator

-We are seeking dedicated students to serve as volunteer facilitators for service trips.
-As an EngageTLH facilitator, you will commit to leading and attending one service trip or project each week for the fall semester.
-You will be paired with another facilitator, report to a graduate assistant in the center, and regularly keep in contact with one or more staff at a partner non-profit agency.
-We welcome and highly encourage students to commit to fall and spring if possible.
+We are seeking dedicated students to serve as volunteer facilitators for weekly service trips.
+As an EngageTLH facilitator, you will commit to leading and attending one service trip or project each week for the semester.
+You will be paired with another facilitator, report to a staff member in the center, and regularly keep in contact with one or more staff at a partner non-profit agency.

 - Arrive at least 10 minutes before each trip you are leading